 Rover Fees Calculator

 Rover keeps 20% of what sitters and walkers earn (25% in California and on RoverGO), and charges owners an 11% booking fee on top.
-Enter your rate to see your real take-home — and what those fees add up to in a year.
+In the UK the sitter fee is lower, 15% on one-off bookings and 5% on repeat weekly care.
+Pick your country and rate to see your real take-home, and what those fees add up to in a year.

 Estimates for planning.
 Rover sets its own fees and can change them; tips are paid on top and kept in full.
 Pupline is independent and not affiliated with Rover.